DamianKluczyn/DamianKluczyn/README.md

 ## About me
 - 🔭 I’m currently working on autonomous reconnaissance drone.
-- 🌱 I’m currently learning about drones and how to collaborate robotics in everyday life
+- 🌱 I’m currently learning about drones and how to collaborate ML in everyday life
 - 💬 I speak fluently Polish and B2/C1 English

 ### Connect with me: